Interested in linking to "Ingredient Round Up: Colorants"?

 You may use the Headline, Deck, Byline and URL of this article on your Web site.
 To link to this article, select and copy the HTML code below and paste it on your own Web site.

-Edible Glitter can add color in new ways or create a swirl of “snow” in a carbonated beverage.
-Now, even flavors and sweeteners can be added to Edible Glitter, which opens up new applications for this product.
-The vendor recently added gold and silver metallic Edible Glitters, which look dramatic on chocolates and other dark colors.
+Edible Glitter are little flakes that can add color in new ways; likewise flavors and sweeteners can be added to Edible Glitter, which opens up a whole new world of opportunities and applications.
+Recent color additions Gold and Sliver Metallic Glitters, which look dramatic on chocolates and other dark colors.

 Tomat-O-Red offers an all-natural, vegetarian and kosher alternative to coloring with carmine/cochineal.
 It is stable in a wide range of temperatures, no color shift occurs with pH changes, and it is offered in two ready-to-use formulations (liquid dispersion or cold-water dispersible powder).
 Suitable for a wide variety of food and beverage applications, it has the added benefit of containing lycopene, a healthy colorant.

 FoodProcessing.com is the go-to information source for the food and beverage industry.
 We offer processing best practices as well as new products, equipment and ingredients for food and beverage processors.